facebook pixel

 Wood Fireplace Insert

 Wood fireplace inserts are a great option for folks who are home often enough to refill the firebox every 2-5 hours depending on burn rate.
 If you have wood available on your property and can easily split and store it, wood fireplace insert is the best option for your home.
-Wood is all about committment and preparation.
-If you want to spend time during the summer and fall preparing for the winter
+Wood is all about commitment and preparation.
+If you want to spend time during the summer and fall preparing for the winter, buy a wood fireplace insert.

 Gas Fireplace Insert